 Your journey is totally unique, just like you.
 We’re all unique in looks and personality.
 No two journeys in life will ever be the same and will never be replicated again.
 Our journeys intertwine, but nobody will take the exact route you have taken beginning to end.
 No-one can ever take that away from you, and that also means, no other person really understands the journey you’re walking – apart from you.
 That’s also one of the things that makes our journeys so exciting and so beautiful; it’s like we’re exploring new territory that’s never been discovered, life’s path uniquely carved out for us.
 We shape it but we don’t share it.
 Not fully.
 Not every moment.

 Your journey is not guaranteed to be easy.
-It’s sometimes going to challenge you, push your boundaries and break you BUT you’ll come out the other side a better, stronger…you.
+It’s sometimes going to challenge you, push your boundaries and break you BUT you’ll come out the other side a better, stronger… you.
 Life is a gift, don’t ever let anything get you down to the point that you feel you’ve reached a dead end.
 The hard times will pass.
-The pain will pass.
-You might have to cover old ground when you reach that dead end, but you’ll find another way around.
+You might have to cover old ground when you reach that dead end, but you’ll find another route through.

 We need to keep this in mind, not just for ourselves and our own Mental Health and Well-being but for others too.

 We all can be judgemental, it’s part of human nature… BUT if it’s bordering on pulling others down or just as equally yourself – if it involves constantly casting judgement on others for what they do and what they have, or thinking you’re not good enough – remember, not only would you not appreciate the judgement on yourself, but life would be utterly boring if we were all the same and took the same route.
 We all have our strengths & weaknesses.
-Embrace who you are and how you are.
 Nobody is living the life that you think they are.
 Embrace being unique and being true to yourself.
 Stop the comparisons now.

 So, if you’re currently stood at the foot of your own mountain, whatever your mountain is, know the current pain is only temporary and soon forgotten.
-Although that climb is hard now, it will be all worth it when you see the view from the top.
+Although that climb is hard now, it will be all worth it when you see that view from the top.
 The higher and harder the climb, the better the view.
-Once you reach the top, it’s all downhill from here.
+Once you reach the top, it’s all downhill from there.

 Don’t forget, our paths intertwine, so you don’t have to go it alone.
-Sometimes we need to stick together in order to survive.
+Sometimes we need to stick together in order to get through the hard times.